Borgli/GMod-Escape/README.md

 # secretOHMproject
-Repository for the Ohm project known as "horror escape"
+Repository for the project known as "horror escape".
+This is a game mode for the game Garry's Mod.

 ##How to install: